manv6/testerloop-core/README.md

 ## Testerloop App

 To begin with you can install the App, which is a web application that will allow you to view your test results.
 Detailed installation instructions can be found in the repo [here](https://github.com/testerloop/testerloop-app/tree/open-source).

+Once installed and running you can create a new user in the Web UI.
+This user will be used to authenticate the CLI and Cypress Reporter Plugin with your API Key, which will be emailed to you.

 _#TODO - this currently points to the `open-source` branch, but will be updated to `main` once the app is open sourced._